tbbstny/SerenityCucumberStudy/README.md

 * pomIT.xml - test runner pom; scans test-jar and launches the tests

 This requires a two step process to first build the test jar, then launch the tests.
-This is useful for setting up a test runner so business and testers can run on demand.
+This is useful for setting up a test runner so business and testers can run on demand. <br />

 1. `mvn clean install`
 2. `mvn -f pomIT.xml verify`